The House of Love: Formation and debut album (1986–1989)

 The House of Love were formed in 1986 in Camberwell, London, by former Kingdoms singer and guitarist Guy Chadwick: he had been inspired to start a new band after seeing the Jesus and Mary Chain in concert at London's Electric Ballroom.
 He wrote a new song called "Christine", which gave him ideas for progress: "The idea of the sound of the group and what kind of musicians to look for... female vocals... a good take on the Velvets' sonics... and of course the image."
 Chadwick teamed up with an old friend, drummer Pete Evans, and recruited the rest of the initial House of Love lineup via an advert in Melody Maker.
-This brought together an international band of London-born lead guitarist Terry Bickers (ex-Colenso Parade), German rhythm guitarist/co-singer Andrea Heukamp and her bass guitarist boyfriend Chris Groothuizen (from New Zealand).
+This brought together an international band of London-born lead guitarist Terry Bickers (ex-Colenso Parade), described as "a genius guitar player," by Creation Records' Alan McGee, German rhythm guitarist/co-singer Andrea Heukamp and her bass guitarist boyfriend Chris Groothuizen (from New Zealand).
 Chadwick opted to name his new band The House of Love after Anaïs Nin's book A Spy in the House of Love.
 There was a considerable age differential in the band: Chadwick, by now aged 30, was nearly ten years older than Terry Bickers.

 Signing to Creation Records, The House of Love released their debut single "Shine On" in May 1987 and toured with Felt and Zodiac Mindwarp.
 During the latter half of 1987, the band continued to tour: a third on the bill placing at a concert at the Town & Country Club was widely acclaimed in the press and convinced Creation Records to make a record with them.
-The record, "Christine", was not released as a single before mid-1988, was the last of the band's recordings to feature Andrea Heukamp as a full member; having become tired of touring, she quit the band at the end of 1987 and returned to her home region of Münsterland.
+The resulting single, "Christine", was not released until mid-1988, and was the last of the band's recordings to feature Andrea Heukamp as a full member.
+Having become tired of touring, Heukamp quit the band at the end of 1987 and returned to her home region of Münsterland.

 Although the split was amicable, Chadwick would later comment "Losing Andrea Heukamp was a massive, massive blow for me: I loved her voice and I loved her playing, she was easily as important as Pete, Terry or Chris."
 Heukamp appeared in the group shot used for the cover of the band's first long-form release, a 1987 Germany-only compilation of the early recordings, eight songs of which she had played on.
 This record was untitled apart from the band name and was consequently just known as The House of Love or informally as The German Album.
 Heukamp's split from The House of Love would not be absolute, as she would return as a studio guest on some of the band's subsequent albums.